| Mark

 I hope to see you all at some point again in

+the future.
 Keep an eye out on the Krav Maga Edinburgh

 website for footage of the day.
 If anyone is